-The Neighbourhood Plan is now subject to an Independent Examination and will finally be subjected to a local parish referendum requiring a majority "yes" vote of all those voting in the referendum for it to be accepted.
+The Neighbourhood Plan has now been the subject of an Independent Examination and will finally be subjected to a local parish referendum requiring a majority "yes" vote of all those voting in the referendum for it to be accepted.
 In the event of a "yes" vote, Chichester District Council will proceed to "make" the Neighbourhood Plan for Loxwood Parish.